 Step 2.
 Download the latest version of Joomla.

-Unzip and copy the package into web server’s document root:
+Unzip and copy the package into the web server’s document root:

-Create a new virtual host configuration file at location /etc/httpd/conf.d:
+Create a new virtual host configuration file at the location

 Step 4.
 Create MySQL database and user.

 # mysql -u root -p mysql> CREATE DATABASE joomla; mysql> GRANT ALL PRIVILEGES on joomla.* to 'joomlauser'@'localhost' identified by 'your_password'; mysql> FLUSH PRIVILEGES;